yuvalmGS/gigaspaces-wiki-jekyll/xap97/async-persistency---mirror---advanced.markdown

 Note that by setting the "cluster-config.groups.group.repl-policy.processing-type" property to "multi-source" all reliable asynchronous replication targets for that space will work in distributed transaction consolidation mode (For example: Gateway Sink).
 {% endinfo %}

+{% note %}
-{% exclamation %} Setting both dist-tx-wait-timeout-millis and dist-tx-wait-for-opers to unlimited (or very high value) is risky and may cause replication backlog accumulation due to a packet which is unconsolidated and waits for consolidation which may never occur due to various reasons.
+Setting both dist-tx-wait-timeout-millis and dist-tx-wait-for-opers to unlimited (or very high value) is risky and may cause replication backlog accumulation due to a packet which is unconsolidated and waits for consolidation which may never occur due to various reasons.
+{%endnote%}

 # Usage Scenarios